 This past weekend was my son’s birthday.
 He turned six!
 We broke our own rules of 1) having birthday parties at home and 2) inviting no more than 10 guests.
 This year he wanted to invite all of the kids in Kindergarten (oy!), no one was to be left out.
 With so many invitees, we had to come up with a new plan.
 We decided to rent out the local movie theatre, and make a homemade party favor that wouldn’t cost too much.
 After some investigation, and many lengthy discussions, we decided to make flubber!

 I researched and tried several variations on the recipe.
 We made 10 batches, each batch filling 4 containers.
 That’s 40 party favors!
 I designed a little label which I had printed on sticker paper at my local print shop, color coordinated, of course, and we were done.
 Moms were happy there was no candy, and my son was happy that he could share something he made himself.

 ~ 2 cups white school glue (I used Elmer’s)

 Combine in a small to medium bowl and stir with a clean spoon.

-~ 3 teaspoons Borax (found at the grocery store)
+~ 3 teaspoons Borax (you can buy it on Amazon or at the grocery store)

 ~ 1 cup very warm water